aav7fl/website/_posts/2020-07-26-appliance-notifications-through-vibration-and-power.md

 1. Open the dryer and hook up a CT clamp (magnetic induction sensor) to the 240V hot wire
 2. Open the dryer and connect a NodeMCU sensor input to a nonlethal connector on the main circuit board
-3. Throw a wireless sensor on the drum and track when it stops moving (or a handful of nickles so I can hear it better `/s`)
+3. Throw a wireless sensor on the drum and track when it stops moving (or a handful of nickels so I can hear it better `/s`)
 4. Mount a vibration sensor to the side of the dryer and detect when the dryer stops shaking

 ### Reviewing Dryer Status Options